devtron-labs/devtron/docs/user-guide/application-groups/README.md

 You can search by using the `environment` name or you can also filter by the `cluster` name as shown in the above image.

 The benefits of using `Application Groups` in Devtron:
-- To deploy multiple microservices.
+- To trigger build pipelines for multiple applications in bulk.
-- To perform bulk CI/CD across multiple applications under the same environment.
+- To trigger deployment pipelines for the same environment across multiple applications in bulk.

-`Note`: You must have a [super admin](https://docs.devtron.ai/v/v0.6/global-configurations/authorization/user-access#role-based-access-levels) permission to access all the applications in the `Application Groups`.
-Permission users with `admin` can access only the limited applications which they created.
+`Note`: Users with [super admin](https://docs.devtron.ai/v/v0.6/global-configurations/authorization/user-access#role-based-access-levels) permission can view all the applications in the `Application Groups`.
+Other users can view the applications in the `Application Groups` for which they have `View only` permission or higher.